comingkms/MicrobioAMR/README.md

 ## Usage and command line options

 In order to verify that MAMR has been correctly installed, it is possible to test it on a small dataset in the `example` sub-directory.

-### Name of raw read files
++ Name of raw read files
-+ format of input files' name:
+1. Format of input files' name:
    PE: {sample_name}_Sxx_Lxxx_R1/R2.fastq.gz
    ONT:{sample_name}.fastq.gz
-+ Please make sure sample name is identical for the same sample for AMR and 16s rRNA gene amplicon sequencing data.
+2. Please make sure sample name is identical for the same sample for AMR and 16s rRNA gene amplicon sequencing data.

 Activate MAMR conda environment:
 ```